appsody/appsody-operator/doc/user-guide.md

 ### `ServiceAccount` configuration

-The operator can creates a `ServiceAccount` resource when deploying an Appsody based application.
-If `serviceAccountName` is not specified in a CR, the operator creates a service account with the same name as the CR (e.g. `my-appsody-app`) in the namespace the CR is created.
+The operator can create a `ServiceAccount` resource when deploying an Appsody based application.
+If `serviceAccountName` is not specified in a CR, the operator creates a service account with the same name as the CR (e.g. `my-appsody-app`).

 Users can also specify `serviceAccountName` when they want to create a service account manually.